 You must have a valid diving card from the Croatian diving association.
 You can apply for this if you have a diving card of an internationally recognized diving association (IDD, UDI, CMAS, MDEA, PADI …).

 If you would like to go fishing during your holiday, you will also need a permit.
 You can obtain this at various fishing associations or travel agencies along the coast.
-For this you need a valid passport or identity card.
-The cost of the licence depends on the number of days you wish to stay, this information can be obtained locally.
+For this, you need a valid passport or identity card.
+The cost of the license depends on the number of days you wish to stay, this information can be obtained locally.

 Fishing permits issued by travel agencies are valid for the entire Croatian coast, with the exception of some restrictions in the waters of national parks (Kornati, Brijuni, Krka, Mljet) and some other places.
 The exact list of fishing restrictions will be issued together with the permit.